Reducing Cryptocurrency and Blockchain Onboarding Costs

 How We Can Help

-To avoid the above costs of customer onboarding, you need a partner and tool which is robust, efficient and compliant.
+To avoid the above costs of customer and blockchain onboarding, you need a partner and tool which is robust, efficient and compliant.

 Introducing Sodium, our global ID, KYC & AML platform.
 Sodium is designed to help save you time and money, streamline your customer journey, automate your onboarding process, reduce fraud and achieve regulatory compliance by delivering a complete suite of Identity Verification and Fraud Prevention solutions via a single API.
 This solution enables all data sources to be cross-referenced and deliver truly enhanced customer due diligence.